leocengia/SCI-repo/README.md

 > pay the domestic flight fee and
 > the speedboat fee at check-out.

+**Agent-normalized template text**

+Guests must arrange transfers (surcharge) from Male International Airport to the property, which is [XX minutes] via a flight to Kooddoo/Kadhdhoo/Dharavandhoo/Kaadedhdhoo/Fuvahmulah/domestic airport or Gan/Hanimaadhoo/Villa/Gan International airport, and then [XX minutes] by speedboat to the resort.
+To guarantee transfers, guests must contact the property with their flight details at least [XX hours/XX days] before their expected arrival.
+Daily transfer service is offered by Maldivian Airways/FlyMe between [XX AM and XX PM].
+Guests arriving outside of these hours are advised to book a hotel room in Male or Hulhumale until services resume.
+Guests must pay the domestic flight fee and the speedboat fee at check-out.

 **Important information**

 Due to their remote Indian Ocean locations, this